daiterranova/Stocks/README.md

                 oneDay = currentTime - 24 * 60 * 60
             }
 ```
 - Using **Promise.all** and taking into account the finnhub endpoint for the [stock candles](https://finnhub.io/docs/api/stock-candles), we get the data that we need hitting to the **/stock/candle's endpoint** as the first parameter, and as the second one, the object params with the required arguments (symbol,from,to,resolution).
-We fetch three request for obtain the historical data of a day, a week and a year.
+We fetch three requests to obtain the historical data of a day, a week and a year.

 ```